1. What is Pain Medicine?

-The creation of Pain Medicine as a new subspecialty should not only improve patient access to appropriate pain management by increasing the number of well-trained physicians, but also improve patient outcomes by promoting and disseminating best practice guidelines for the treatment of acute pain, chronic non-cancer pain and cancer pain in both community and academic settings.
-In addition, interdisciplinary research collaboration will promote new areas of enquiry, and funding bodies will identify pain as a higher research priority.
+The creation of Pain Medicine as a new subspecialty has the goals of improving patient access to appropriate pain management by increasing the number of well-trained physicians, but also improve patient outcomes by promoting and disseminating best practice guidelines for the treatment of acute pain, chronic non-cancer pain and cancer pain in both community and academic settings.
+In addition, it is hoped that interdisciplinary research collaboration will promote new areas of enquiry, and funding bodies will identify pain as a higher research priority.

 2. The University of Toronto and the multiple participating departments are very large.
 Will residents get "lost" in the system?

 No, we have a small number of residents in the program.
 Each site has a rotation coordinator who is responsible for all aspects of education and resident well-being at each site.
 The program director meets with each resident bi-annually and more frequently when necessary.

 3. Can I do electives out of the city/ country?

 Electives can be completed out of Toronto providing that the elective will provide the resident with a relevant educational experience.
 Residents would be expected to identify appropriate sites and supervisors, develop a set of objectives and have these approved by the Program Director.

 4. Will I need a car?

 Almost all regular rotations take place at the fully affiliated teaching hospitals which are easily accessible by public transit.
 Some rotations in community settings may require travel.

 5. Is there an opportunity to get credit for required blocks/rotations already completed in my primary residency?